Organic Pesticides:

 water to the seeds.
 Place in a sprayer and spray the affected plant.

-This homemade insecticide and pesticide is very effective against any
+insecticide and pesticide is very effective against

 hard-surfaced pests such as shield bugs.